phax/jcodemodel/README.md

 Pull requests must follow my personal [Coding Styleguide](https://github.com/phax/meta/blob/master/CodingStyleguide.md)

+### Tabs vs spaces

+This project uses double-space for indentation.
+If you want to use tabs, you can ask git to modify the files when commiting them and when pulling them.
+For this, from your project directory :

+ - edit the file .git/info/attributes to make it contain `*.java filter=tabspace` .
+This will tell git to apply the script tabspace on the *.java files
+ - run `git config filter.tabspace.clean 'expand --tabs=2 --initial'` to ask git to replace tabs with two spaces on commit of *.java files.
+ - run `git config filter.tabspace.smudge 'unexpand --tabs=2 --first-only'` to request git to replace double spaces with two tabs on checking a *.java file out.

 ### Eclipse

 For eclipse, a formatter xml and a cleanup xml are present in the meta/formatter/eclipse/ directory.
 You can load them from the "project properties > java code style" settings.
 Check "Enable project specific settings", then load them.